 1. The State of Oregon is poised to have a flat ban on firearm acquisition in the State while public officials work to implement a recently enacted initiative requiring individuals to have permits to purchase firearms.
 Unless and until the permit system is up and running, the permit requirement must be enjoined.
-Whether or not the permit requirement is unconstitutional as a facial matter what certainly is unconstitutional is requiring a non-existent permit to exercise a fundamental constitutional right.
+Whether or not the permit requirement is unconstitutional as a facial matter (a question which this suit does not address), what certainly is unconstitutional is requiring a non-existent permit to exercise a fundamental constitutional right.
 If New York's may-issue permitting law was unconstitutional in Bruen, it necessarily follows that Oregon's current cannot-issue permitting law likewise is unconstitutional.